julzaza/wildwitchherbs/_pages/home-protection-herbal-rituals-guide.md

 This is where most modern approaches fail.

-Something is cleared, but nothing is done to prevent its return.
+Something is cleared, but nothing is done to **prevent its return**.

 In traditional practice, this stage was essential.